Ian Breckin

 Ian Breckin (born 24 July 1975) is an English former professional footballer.
 He is now head coach at Wickersley Wanderers.

 Playing career

 Early career

-Born in Rotherham, Breckin started his career with his hometown club Rotherham United as a trainee, before signing pro in 1993.
+Born on 24 July 1975, in Rotherham, Breckin started his career with his hometown club Rotherham United as a trainee, before signing pro in 1993.
 He made over 130 appearances for them and scored six goals.
 He was then sold to Chesterfield for £100,000 in 1997.
 He spent five years at Saltergate, making over 200 appearances.

 He moved to Wigan Athletic in 2002 and became a key player in the side that won promotion to the Premier League.
 During his time at the club he became a fans favourite for his passionate performances and outstanding defending, earning him the nickname "Breckinbauer" (a reference to German footballer Franz Beckenbauer).